Usman2661/Golang-CRUD-API/README.md

 # Golang-CRUD-API
-Basic full CRUD API using golang.
+- [Todo Crud API using Gin,Gorm and PostgreSQL Database]

 # Instructions to run

-1.Install golang from the golangs official website
+- [1.Install golang from the golangs official website]

 2. Clone the project in go directory i.e. go/src/github.com/{username}
 3. Run command - go get to get all the dependances
 4. For Hot Reload make sure Gin is installed using go get github.com/codegangsta/gin.
 Then copy the gin.exe file from User/go/bin into the C:/Go/bin folder